Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

 I’m one of a legion of personal finance writers who have preached “financial independence, retire early” since before the FIRE movement was a twinkle in any millennial’s eye.

-In fact, while I can’t prove it, I’d be willing to wager financial independence and early retirement are ideas hatched seconds after work was invented.
+In fact, while I can’t prove it, I’d be willing to wager financial independence and early retirement were ideas hatched seconds after work was invented.

 But like so many other radical “new” ideas, young adults often conflate packaging and practice.

-Example: The New York Times recently chronicled the achievements of FIRE adherent Carl Jensen, who managed to retire at 43 with $1.3 million in the bank.
+Example: In 2018, the New York Times chronicled the achievements of FIRE adherent Carl Jensen, who managed to retire at 43 with $1.3 million in the bank after “firing.”
 A quote partially explaining how he did it:

 Really?
 Mr. Jensen should read “Your Money or Your Life,” a book that promotes downsizing, as well as virtually everything else about the FIRE movement.
 It was first published in 1993.
 Or “The Millionaire Next Door,” an excellent read also promoting the FIRE philosophy, first published in 1996.